+Campbell Scientific recommends that a new instrument, or an instrument that has been moved to a new location, should have a monthly zero and span procedure performed.
+Additionally, it is recommended to always zero and span the analyzer after cleaning the windows (see Section 9.3, Gas-Analyzer Window Cleaning (p.
+29)).
 After the first several zero-and-span procedures, the rate of drift in gain and offset (explained later in this section) will be better understood for the existing environmental conditions.
-A regimented protocol for zero and span of the instrument initially will allow the user to assess the appropriate time interval between zero-and-span procedures.
+A regimented protocol for zero and span of the instrument initially, will allow the user to assess the appropriate time interval between zero-and-span procedures.
 However, if the IRGASON is being used at a site with large seasonal changes in ambient conditions, the zero-and-span procedure should be done at least seasonally.

-In situations in which spanning the instrument is extremely difficult (for example, in below-freezing temperature conditions or in very remote sites), performing a monthly zero will help mitigate the drift in the analyzer's measurements.

-The first part of the procedure (detailed in numbered steps below) simply measures the CO_2 and H_2O zero and span, without making adjustments.
+In situations in which spanning the instrument is extremely difficult (for example, in below freezing temperature conditions or in very remote sites), performing a monthly zero will help mitigate the drift in the analyzer's measurements.
+The first part of the following procedure simply measures the CO_2 and H_2O zero and span, without making adjustments.
 This allows the CO_2 and H_2O gain factors to be calculated.
 These gain factors quantify the state of the analyzer before the zero-and-span procedure, and in theory could be used to correct recent measurements for drift.
 The last part of the zero-and-span procedure adjusts internal processing parameters to correct subsequent measurements.

-If the zero-and-span procedure is being performed off-site (e.g., in a lab), be sure to mount the IRGASON on the IRGASON lab stand (shown in FIGURE 9-4 (p.
-39)) that can be purchased from Campbell Scientific.
+If the zero-and-span procedure is being performed off-site (e.g., in a lab), be sure to mount the IRGASON on the IRGASON lab stand that can be purchased from Campbell Scientific and is shown in FIGURE 9-4.
 This will ensure the analyzer is in the correct upright orientation and has the correct optical alignment.
 The zero-and-span procedure must be done correctly and not rushed; allocate plenty of time for the procedure (at least an hour).

-Resting the analyzer on its side during the zero-and-span procedure may result in measurement inaccuracy.

-To check and then set the IRGASON zero and span, follow the steps below:

-- 1. Remove power from the EC100. - 2.
-If not already done, clean the windows and snouts with alcohol and a non-scratching tissue or cloth.

-Make sure the alcohol and any residual water completely evaporate from the analyzer before proceeding with the zero-and-span procedure.

-3. As shown in FIGURE 9-4 (p.
-39), position the IRGASON zero-and-span shroud over the upper and lower snouts.
+CAUTION Resting the analyzer on its side during the zero-and-span procedure may result in measurement inaccuracy.
+To check and then set the IRGASON zero and span, follow the steps below: 1.
+Remove power from the EC100.
+2. If not already done, clean the windows and snouts with alcohol and a non-scratching tissue or cloth.
+CAUTION Make sure the alcohol and any residual water completely evaporate from the analyzer before proceeding with the zero-and-span procedure.
+3. As shown in FIGURE 9-4, position the IRGASON zero-and-span shroud over the upper and lower snouts.
 To do this, twist the two ends of the shroud together to minimize the length of the shroud.
 Make sure the rubber seals on the ends of the shroud are clean and in good condition.
 Position one end of the shroud over the lower snout and twist the top part of the shroud, allowing it to extend and cover the upper snout; while doing so, avoid making contact with the sonic transducers.
 Continue twisting the shroud until it is fully extended and covering both snouts.
-Twist the shroud so that the gas tubes and temperature thermistor cable are directed toward the back of the sensor.
+Twist the shroud so that the gas tubes and temperature thermistor cable are directed towards the back of the sensor.
 Hang the tubes and cable over the trunk of the sensor to alleviate any strain on the optical arms.
-See FIGURE 9-4 (p.
-39).
+See FIGURE 9-4.

 FIGURE 9-4.
-The zero-and-span shroud mounted on the zero-and-span stand; the top tube is the gas intake, the black cable is the temperature thermistor, and the short bottom tube is the gas exhaust
+The zero-and-span shroud mounted on the zero-andspan stand.
+The top tube is the gas intake, the black cable is the temperature thermistor, and the short bottom tube is the gas exhaust.